Florida upsets No. 11 Tennessee 29-16 for the Gators’ 10th straight victory at home in the series

 THE TAKEAWAY

-Tennessee: The Volunteers outgained Florida 393-349 in yards, but Milton threw an interception in the first half and never found a rhythm.
+Tennessee: The Volunteers outgained Florida 393-349 in yards, but Milton threw an interception in the first half — his first in 250 pass attempts at Tennessee — and never found a rhythm.
 He completed 20 of 34 passes for 287 yards, with two touchdowns and an interception.
 He also recovered his own fumble.

 Florida: The Gators have rebounded nicely from an error-filled opener at then-No. 14 Utah.
-They manhandled McNeese last week and beat Tennessee to give themselves a chance in the East Division.
+They manhandled McNeese last week and beat Tennessee to give themselves a chance in the Eastern Division.

 POLL IMPLICATIONS